Disability for Back Pain: What Qualifies for SSDI Benefits?

 - An examination of the history of your condition and how it has changed over time

 These findings could well be critical for approving or denying your claim.
-In fact, if you have a long history of emergency room visits, examinations by different doctors, and any therapy procedures, such as physical therapy, different medications, dosages, or acupuncture, your creditability is boosted, which can only help your case.
+In fact, if you have a long history of emergency room visits, examinations by different doctors, and any therapeutic procedures, such as acupuncture, physical therapy, medications trials and different dosages, your credibility may be boosted, which can only help your case.

-Since back disability claims are often not approved, it would also be a good idea to arm yourself with a qualified attorney who handles Social Security disability claims.
-This attorney should have experience with the Social Security Administration disability application and appeals process and especially chronic back pain claims.
+If you are prepared to gather the documentation discussed and any other particular to your situation, you can file a back pain claim on your own; but if you are denied and have to appeal, it would be a good idea to arm yourself with a qualified attorney who handles Social Security disability claims.
+This attorney should have experience with the Social Security and Supplemental Security Income disability application and appeals processes.
+Also check to be sure the attorney has successfully handled chronic back pain claims as well.

-Your lawyer will review your application, prepare you for the hearing, and perhaps also cross-examine experts used by the SSA to show why their conclusions are incorrect or too stringent.
+Your lawyer will review your claim file and help you prepare your appeal.
+If you have to appeal a second time, the attorney will prepare you for the hearing.
+He or she will know when and how to cross-examine experts used by SSA to show why their conclusions are incorrect or too stringent.
 Such testimony could be particularly helpful for approving your benefits.